MultiPoolMiner/MultiPoolMiner/README.txt

 -Currency [BTC, USD, EUR, GBP, ETH ...]
 	Choose the default currency or currencies your profit stats will be shown in.
 Use commas to separate multiple values.
 	Important: MultiPoolMiner will use the first currency in the list as main currency.
-All profit / earning numbers will be displayed in the main currency.
+All profit / earning numbers will be displayed in the main (=first in the list) currency.
 	Note: Instead af BTC you can also use mBTC (= BTC / 1000).

+-CurrencySymbol [BTC, LTC, ZEC etc.]
+	Limit mining to the listed currency only; this is also a per-pool setting (see Advanced Configuration).
+Use commas to separate multiple values.
+	Note: Only the pools ending in ...-Coin expose all currency symbols in their API.
+Check the web dashboard / pools to see which pools expose which values.

 -Dashboard
 	Launch web dashboard after MPM start.